Athol Fugard: Yale Rep premieres, 1980s

 "Master Harold"...and the Boys, written in 1982, incorporates "strong autobiographical matter"; nonetheless "it is fiction, not memoir", as Cousins: A Memoir and some of Fugard's other works are subtitled.
 The play deals with the relationship between a 17-year-old white South African and two African men who work for the white youth's family.
-Its world premiere was performed by Danny Glover, Zeljko Ivanek and Zakes Mokae, at the Yale Repertory Theater in New Haven, Connecticut, in March 1982.
+Its world premiere was performed by Danny Glover, Željko Ivanek and Zakes Mokae, at the Yale Repertory Theatre in New Haven, Connecticut, in March 1982.

 The Road to Mecca was presented at the Yale Repertory Theatre, New Haven, Connecticut, in May 1984.
 Directed by Fugard, the cast starred Carmen Mathews, Marianne Owen, and Tom Aldredge.
 Along with Master Harold, it proved to be one of Fugard's most acclaimed works.
 It is the story of an elderly recluse in a small South African town who has spent 15 years on an obsessive artistic project.

-Fugard appeared in his A Place With the Pigs at the Yale Rep in New Haven CT, in 1987.
+Fugard appeared in his A Place With the Pigs at the Yale Rep in New Haven in 1987.
 Inspired by the true story of World War II Soviet deserter, Fugard plays a paranoid who spent four decades hiding with his pigs.
-As with The Road to Mecca, Fugards critics readily appreciated the metaphor for a life of internal exile.
+As with The Road to Mecca, Fugard's critics readily appreciated the metaphor for a life of internal exile.
+He himself suggested that it was a reflection on his long battle with alcoholism.
+From the early 1980s Fugard was a teetotaler.

 Post-apartheid plays

-The first play that Fugard wrote after the end of apartheid, Valley Song, was premiered in Johannesburg, in August, 1995, with Fugard in the role of both a white, and of a coloured, farmer.
+The first play that Fugard wrote after the end of apartheid, Valley Song, premiered in Johannesburg, in August 1995, with Fugard in the role of both a white, and of a coloured, farmer.
 While they dispute property titles, both share a reverence for the land and fear change.
 In October 1995, Fugard took the play to the United States with a production by the Manhattan Theatre Club at the McCarter Theatre in Princeton, New Jersey.

-In January 2009, Fugard returned to New Haven for the premiere in the Coming Home.
+In January 2009, Fugard returned to New Haven for the premiere of Coming Home.
 Veronika, the granddaughter of Buk, the coloured farmer in Valley Song, leaves the Karoo to pursue a singing career in Cape Town but then returns, after his death, to create a new life on the land for her young son.

 The Fugard Theatre, in the District Six area of Cape Town opened with performances by the Isango Portobello theatre company in February 2010 and a new play written and directed by Athol Fugard, The Train Driver, played at the theatre in March 2010.

-In April 2014, returned to the stage in the world premiere of his The Shadow of a Hummingbird at the Long Wharf Theatre, New Haven.
-This short play was performed with an “introductory scene” compiled by Paula Fourie from Fugard’s journal writings.
-With "the playwright digging through these diaries on a set which resembles an old, busy writer’s workspace", the scene blends into the main play, which begins when Boba, the grandson of the story-telling grandfather character Oupa (played by Fugard) comes to visit.
+In April 2014, he returned to the stage in the world premiere of his The Shadow of a Hummingbird at the Long Wharf Theatre, New Haven.
+This short play was performed with an "introductory scene" compiled by Paula Fourie from Fugard's journal writings.
+With "the playwright digging through these diaries on a set which resembles an old, busy writer's workspace", the scene blends into the main play, which begins when Boba, the grandson of the story-telling grandfather character Oupa (played by Fugard) comes to visit.